-A CPU is the combination of two major components that are ALU (Arithmetic and Logic Unit) and CU (Control Unit).
-Both parts have unique functionality.
+A CPU is the combination of three major components that are ALU (Arithmetic and Logic Unit), CU (Control Unit) & Memory or Storage Unit / Registers.
+Both ALU & CU have unique functionality.
 It tackles arithmetic and logical operations while CU is responsible to control all activities of a computer.

-The control unit is also called the supervisor of the computer that controls all activities of a computer system.
-CU fetches instructions from main memory, interprets that instruction to find what operation is to be performed and controls the execution of the instruction.
+- Control Unit: The control unit is also called the supervisor of the computer that controls all activities of a computer system.
+CU fetches instructions from the main memory, interprets that instruction to find what operation is to be performed, and controls the execution of the instruction.

-A register is a small high-speed memory inside the CPU.
+- Memory or Storage Unit / Registers: A register is a small high-speed memory inside the CPU.
 It is used to store temporary results.
-Registers are designed to be assessed at a much higher speed than conventional memory.
+CPU Registers are designed to be assessed at a much higher speed than conventional memory.
 Some registers are general purpose while others are classified according to the function they perform.

 Types of CPU

-There are two main types of central processing units that are dual-core processor and a quad-core processor.
-A CPU that has two joint processors is called a dual-core processor and the CPU that is the combination of four processors joint together is called quad-core processor.
+There are two main types of central processing units that are dual-core processors and quad-core processors.
+A CPU that has two joint processors is called a dual-core processor and the CPU that is the combination of four processors joint together is called a quad-core processor.

 Central Processing Unit performs the following four functions:

-Execute Instruction: After interpreting the instruction and getting the required data, CPU finally executes that instruction.
-The instruction is executed by ALU.
+- Execute Instruction: After interpreting the instruction and getting the required data, the CPU finally executes that instruction.
+The instructions are executed by ALU.

-Storing: the process of writing the result to the memory is called storing.
+- Storage: the process of writing the result to the memory is called storage.

 These four operations collectively are called a machine cycle or instruction cycle also.
 The time required to fetch and decode instruction is called instruction time or i-time.
 The time required for executing and the store is called Execution time or e-time.